How can I develop self-managed work teams?

 But how exactly do you develop self-organized teams in practice? - Here are the prerequisites and practical tips for managers to build self-managing teams.

-3 requirements for developing self-managing work teams:
+3 prerequisites for developing self-managing teams

 In order for teams to manage themselves, a number of requirements must be met.
 All tips & tricks will come to nothing without these requirements: